goerli/medalla/README.md

 The focus of the testnet is no longer developer but end-user centric.
 Each user of the beacon chain should be able to manually complete any task, i.e., setting up a validator or synchronizing a beacon chain node.
 Scripts will be convenient in future to ease this process but for now we need to ensure that nodes, clients, and other tooling is ready to be used sufficiently to complete all tasks required by a beacon chain mainnet.

 Additionally, not having a script that does the job for you, ensures that all node implementations and their according tooling are well documented across the different clients.

+##### Is _Schlesi_ an incentivized adversarial network?
+No. The Schlesi testnet is not incentivized.
+The current goal is to ensure protocol compatibility across major ETH 2.0 client implementations.
+Participation is free and permissionless, everyone can create validator deposits at [`0xA15554BF93a052669B511ae29EA21f3581677ac5`](https://goerli.etherscan.io/address/0xA15554BF93a052669B511ae29EA21f3581677ac5) on the _Goerli_ Ethereum testnet and start validating on Schlesi.

 ##### Why do you call it _Schlesi_?
 Schlesi (Schlesisches Tor) is a subway station in Berlin with proximity to _Goerli_ and _Full Node_.